rax-maas/blueflood/index.md

 Simply put, Blueflood is a big, fast database for your metrics.

-Data from Blueflood can be used to construct dashboards, generate reports, graphs or for any other use involving time series data.
+Data from Blueflood can be used to construct dashboards, generate reports, graphs or for any other use involving time-series data.
 It focuses on near-realtime data, with data that is queryable mere milliseconds after ingestion.

 Data is stored using Cassandra to make Blueflood fault-tolerant and highly-available.
 In contrast to forebearers such as [CarbonDB](http://carbondb.org/) or [RRDTool](http://oss.oetiker.ch/rrdtool/), your Blueflood cluster can expand as your metrics needs grow.
 Simply add more Cassandra nodes.